IndrekHaav/zfs-vault/README.md

 ## Setting up ZFS

-The following steps should be done on the server "alice".
+The following steps should be done on the fileserver.

 ### Install OpenZFS